 Of all Polari’s offerings, bold is one of the richest, most fascinating terms and it’s very indicative of the culture.
 We could say that to live boldly is to be unashamed of who you are, and in this way, the modern LGBT use of “pride” is similar.
 Yet, bold is inherently linked to Polari culture’s celebration of flamboyance, joy, fashion and performativity — and to living openly and authentically in the face of oppression.
 While it’s sad that the modern LGBT community no longer uses this specific term, we can still see this attitude in the queer scene today.

 Polari is culture crystallized — it offers a window into this chapter of queer history and is therefore crucial in terms of LGBT heritage.
-As the LGBT community expands, it’s important that we know what’s come before, learning and gaining strength from the cultures of the past, as well as respecting those who defied oppression before us.
-But more than that, LGBT culture owes so much to Polari because it gave us so many of the words we use to talk about ourselves: butch, camp, and even drag queen* got their queer-specific meanings from Polari.
+As the LGBT community expands, it’s important that we know what’s come before, learn and gain strength from the cultures of the past, and respect those who defied oppression before us.
+But more than that, LGBT culture owes so much to Polari because it gave us so many of the words we use to talk about ourselves: butch, camp and even drag queen* got their queer-specific meanings from Polari.

 * Although the term “drag” (meaning men dressing in women’s clothing) dates back to 1800s theatre terminology, by combining it with the word “queen” or “quean” (which was a self-identifier for gay men in London in the mid 1800s-mid 1900s), Polari speakers created the current meaning of the term “drag queen”: Queer men/people who dress in women’s clothing for entertainment.